chouseknecht/symfony-mariadb-nginx/README.md

 ```
 # Create a new Docker Machine VM named 'devel'.
 Replace 10.2.2.2 with the IP of your VM.
-$ docker-machine create -d virtualbox --engine-insecure-registry hub.10.2.2.2 --virtualbox-host-dns-resolver devel
+$ docker-machine create -d virtualbox --engine-insecure-registry 10.2.2.2
 ```

-### Allow insecure access to the route
+### Create an insecure route

 Using a web browser, access the OpenShift console at https://10.2.2.2:8443/console, replacing 10.2.2.2 with the IP address of your VM, and perform the following to allow insecure access to the registry:

 - Open the *default* project
-- From the Applications menu, access *routes*, and open the *docker-registry* route.
+- From the Applications menu, access *routes*, and click on *Create Route*
-- Edit the route
+- Set the name to *insecure-access*
+- Set the hostname to the IP address of the VM
+- Leave the service as *docker-regisry*, and the target port as 5000
 - Click on *Show options for secured routes*
 - Set *TLS Termination* to *Edge*
-- *Insecure Traffic* to *Allow*.
+- *Insecure Traffic* to *Allow*
+- Clic the *Create* button

 ### Create a new OpenShift project